 Insurances are required in the Keys an a property if you have a mortgage.
 If you are a cash buyer, insurance is not required!
 Some homeowners "self insure" that is, they choose not to purchase insurance in the belief that the savings in not paying the premiums is what they will use to do any repairs in the event of damage from a hurricane.
 The latter is, of course, not recommended!

 Insurance costs will vary widely depending on whether it is a primary residence, a second home, or an investment property.
-Also,the amount of your deductible, the lower the insurance and vice versa.
+Also, the amount of your deductible will affect the insurance premiums.
 The three types of insurances are outlined below:

 Wind insurance is based on protection of the home from strong winds.
-All openings (doors, windows, or any other opening) must have some form of protection to qualify for wind mitigation credits to lower your insurance costs.
+All openings (doors, windows, or any other opening) must have some form of protection (Class A protection is best) to qualify for wind mitigation credits to lower your insurance costs.
 That protection can be in the form of panels, shutters, or impact windows and doors.
 Any shutters or panels must satisfy the current building code requirements.
 Typically, clamshells and older Bahama shutters will not qualify for those credits.

 The other factor for wind insurance is the roof.
-The insurance agencies require that the roof not be older than 20 years, be in good condition (no leaks), and the insuance company will look to see how the roof is strapped down!
-Are the straps nailed or screwed in?
+The insurance agencies require that the roof not be older than 20 years, be in good condition (no leaks), and the insurance company will require your inspector to look to see how the roof is strapped down!
+Are there straps and are they nailed down or screwed in?
 How many nails or screws are used?
 If the roof on the home you are thinking of purchasing is older, then exceptions can be made by getting a licensed roofer or inspector to issue a roof certification report, which will buy you a few more years before you will need to replace the roof.

 The shape of the roof and the size of the home are the other factors that determine the cost of your wind insurance.
 As to the materials that roofs are made of, concrete roofs are the best, closely followed by metal roofs, then tile roofs and shingle roofs.

 Many condo buildings include the building exterior insurance as part of their condo fees.
-Townhome owners tend to be responsible for the exteriosrs of their homes.
-For average size single family homes, it is not uncommon to pay $4-7,000 on average for your wind insurance!
+Townhome owners tend to be responsible for the exteriors of their homes.
+For average size single family homes, it is not uncommon to pay $5 -7,000 on average for your wind insurance!
 There are exceptions in both directions and of course the cost will be higher the larger the home.

 Flood insurance is required (for lenders) on most properties in the Keys.
-The only exceptions are properties that are in the FEMA flood zone of X. There are 3 designations for flood zones, VE, AE, and X. VE is direct coastal waterfront, with the highest risk of flooding.
+The only exceptions used to be properties that are in the FEMA flood zone of X... but no longer, though at least the coverage is at a minimal cost.
+There are 3 designations for flood zones, VE, AE, and X. VE is direct coastal waterfront, with the highest risk of flooding.
 The cost of insuring a building located in a VE zone is prohibitive!
 Most structures are located in some AE Zone.
 The most common AE numbers are AE6 through AE11.
 The lower the number the better!

 In order to determine the relationship of the FLA or Floor Living Area to the FEMA flood zone, an Elevation Certificate is required.
 That will show whether the property is above flood, at flood, or below flood levels on the Fema map.
 All structures built after 1975 were required to be built above flood.